How to Calm Dogs without Drugs

 (Activity: DIY Puzzle Box / Shredding Game)

-How it works: Fill a cardboard box with layers of paper, towels, and safe items.
-Hide treats or toys inside and let your dog shred, dig, and explore.
+How it works: Fill a cardboard box with paper, towels, or toys and hide treats inside.
+Let your dog shred and explore.

 2 Natural Supplements to Help Your Dog Relax

 Many natural supplements have been shown to significantly reduce stress-related behaviors in dogs, and they often come without the side effects of strong medications.
-The two natural ingredients below, hemp and chamomile, have both had peer-reviewed studies that support their ability to encourage calm in dogs faced with otherwise stressful stimuli.
+The two natural ingredients below—hemp and chamomile—have both had peer-reviewed studies supporting their ability to encourage calm in dogs.

 1. Full-Spectrum Hemp Oil (CBD Oil)

 CBD oil works with a dog's endocannabinoid system to maintain a healthy, balanced temperament.
-It doesn't get dogs "high" in order to achieve calming benefits, but it rather influences the dog's system to discourage physiological indicators of stress, and encourage homeostasis in the nervous system.
+It doesn’t get dogs “high,” but rather helps regulate physiological stress responses and promotes balance in the nervous system.

 2. Chamomile

-Chamomile is one of the most widely used herbal remedies for anxiety in both humans and animals—and for good reason.
-This gentle herb contains natural compounds like apigenin and bisabolol, which bind to GABA receptors in the brain.
-These same pathways are targeted by anti-anxiety medications, making chamomile a natural alternative for promoting calm without sedation.
+Chamomile is a widely used herbal remedy for anxiety in both humans and animals.
+This gentle herb contains apigenin and bisabolol, which bind to GABA receptors to promote calm without sedation.

 Conclusion